-Medigap in Columbia, SC will cost different than a Medicare Supplement in Hilton Head, SC.
-Prices for supplements vary because there are so many various factors.
+Medigap in Columbia, SC costs different than a Medicare Supplement in Hilton Head, SC.
+Location, age, and tobacco use are all factors in cost.

 Most of the policies in South Carolina are attained age rated.
-So, they are cheaper when you buy at age 65, but prices increase as you age.
+So, they are cheaper when you buy at age 65, but prices increase with age.